sfingram/advent2019/README.md

 This was a nice little programming exercise.
 In part 1 I used a recursive dynamic programming solution, and in part 2 I just took advantage of some graph properties.

+### Day 7

+Part one required very little modification of day 5.
+However, part two would require a big rethinking of the way input and output works.
+In this case, we need to block on input!
+Since we're using Go, it makes sense to me if execute program takes channels as input and output and executes its code in a goroutine.

+I was pretty unfamiliar with channels and goroutines in practice, so this was a useful exercise for me.
+I learned some key ideas, WaitGroups, who closes channels: "senders close; receivers check for closed".